adidimant/FullStack-INT-Dec-23/03-TypeScript/HW/260524/hw.md

   warnLevel: 0 | 1 | 2 | 3;
   owner: string;
 }
-Implement this interface in any machine that we have created
+Implement this interface in any machine that we have created (lesson 5-6 ts file)
 5) Understand the recursive solution we have implemented in class - calculateObjDeep